 Summer (June through August)

-The middle-year months have cold weather with high temperatures that are still quite cold.
-June – August is busy season for tourism in Iceland, so lodging and other accommodations may cost slightly more.
+The middle-year months have cold weather with high temperatures that are still jacket weather.
+June – August is the second busiest season for tourism in Iceland, so lodging and other accommodations may cost slightly more.

 Fall (September through November)